 What are the top 5 fast food restaurants in China?
 Ah to live in China, something I am now approaching my 14th year doing.
 When I tell people that I live there, they almost immediately say how lucky I must be.
 And how much I must enjoy the food.
 But let’s deal with the elephant in the room right away.
 Chinese day to day food is a bit shit.
 That’s right!
 It can quite shit, bugs, chickens feet.
 And goat gonads are not what you need when you have hangover.

-Luckily, China is not complete heathens because chinese have let in our favorite Clowns and Colonels.
+Luckily, China is not complete heathens because Chinese have let in our favorite Clowns and Colonels.
 And they’ve also developed their own alternatives for late night drunk, or afternoon hangover food.

-Top 5 Fast Food Restaurants in China in order
+Top 5 Fast Food Restaurants in China in order of popularity!

 No. 5 McDonalds